Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Wireless Communication Empowering Embodied Intelligence

 Advanced wireless communication extends the boundaries of embodied intelligence, liberating its potential from the confines of physical embodiment.
-It transforms an ensemble of isolated, capability-limited agents into a cohesive collective superorganism with emergent capabilities far exceeding the sum of their individual contributions \cite{ConsensusReview2022}.
-This view recasts the wireless communication system from its traditional role as a passive data conduit into an active and indispensable component of the PCE loop.
-In this new role, the wireless communication system functions as a digital nervous system, extending the sensory reach of an agent to remote perspectives, augmenting cognitive capacity with cloud-based computation, and synchronizing physical actions into a collective will.
-By providing this networked substrate for collective intelligence, wireless communication enables embodied intelligence systems to address challenges of a scale and complexity unassailable by any individual agent.
+It transforms an ensemble of isolated, capability-limited agents into a collective superorganism, a unified entity whose coordinated actions yield emergent capabilities far exceeding individual contributions \cite{ConsensusReview2022}.
+This view recasts the wireless communication system from a passive data conduit into the digital nervous system of the PCE loop, extending sensory reach to remote perspectives, augmenting cognitive capacity with cloud-based computation, and synchronizing physical actions into a collective will.
+This networked substrate unlocks collective capabilities unassailable by any individual agent, though at the cost of coordination overhead and strict dependence on network reliability for physical safety.

 This profound empowerment is achieved through the direct augmentation of each stage within the operational PCE loop, as illustrated in Fig.~\ref{Fig.4}.
-For perception, high-throughput and low-latency connectivity enables the fusion of disparate sensory data, transforming the limited viewpoint of an individual agent into a network-augmented holistic situational awareness.
-For cognition, the network offers a seamless bridge to powerful edge and cloud resources, effectively transcending the computational constraints of onboard processors to enable cloud-edge-client holistic cognition.
-For execution, ultra-reliable communication provides the precise synchronization required for complex multi-agent coordination, enabling ultra-reliable coordinated execution that fuses individual movements into coherent and powerful collective action.
-The synergy realized in each of these stages forms the basis for the empowerment dimensions explored in the following subsections.
+For perception, the connectivity interface leverages sidelink and integrated sensing-communication protocols for task-oriented encoding of sensory streams.
+For cognition, the computing interface harnesses multi-access edge computing for semantic compression and inference, bridging onboard processors to cloud resources.
+Underpinning these stages, the spectrum interface employs massive multiple-input multiple-output (MIMO) beamforming driven by channel state information (CSI).
+For execution, the orchestration interface maps quality-of-service requirements onto dedicated URLLC network slices for knowledge-aware coordinated execution.